-- What is a hazard communication program and what role do SDS play?
+- What is a hazard communication program, and what role do the SDS play?

 - Ensuring that the Safety Data Sheets are understood is accomplished by standardizing several key items 1) how materials are classified, 2) how the hazards and safety precautions are described, and 3) how those facts are conveyed

-- How are Safety Data Sheets organized and what are the various sections in the SDS? (there are 16 different numbered sections which always appear in the same order regardless of who makes the hazardous material.
+- How are Safety Data Sheets organized, and what are the various sections in the SDS? (there are 16 different numbered sections that always appear in the same order regardless of who makes the hazardous material.
 This standardization ensures that employees can be trained on all the components of a hazardous material)

-- How can pictograms help any occupations safety program?
+- How can pictograms help any occupational safety program?

 - What are the first three sections of an SDS?
 (These first sections are meant to answer the questions “What is this material?” and “What are its hazards?”
 Section 1 is the name of the product of Product Identification, Section 2 is Hazard Identification including the hazards pictogram, the hazard classification, the hazard statement, and its signal word.)

-- Sections 4, 5 and 6 of the SDS provides the information on how to handle emergencies that might arise while using the product (first aid, what firefighting measures should be taken in case the product is in a fire, etc)
+- Sections 4, 5, and 6 of the SDS provide information on how to handle emergencies that might arise while using the product (first aid, what firefighting measures should be taken in case the product is in a fire, etc.)

-- Sections 7, 8, 9 and 10 of the SDS provides the safe handling instructions for the product including how to handle and store the product, what type of PPE or personal protective equipment should be worn while using the product, exposure limitation and details, the products physical and chemical properties, the materials stability and reactivity, and more)
+- Sections 7, 8, 9, and 10 of the SDS provides the safe handling instructions for the product, including how to handle and store the product, what type of PPE or personal protective equipment should be worn while using the product, exposure limitation and details, the products physical and chemical properties, the stability and reactivity of the material, and more)

 - Sections 11 through 16 of an SDS provide more technical details about the product and that is why they are near the end of the Sheet.
 Such items as toxicological information, ecological information or who the product reacts when it is released into the atmosphere or ground, how to dispose of the product safely, how to transport the product and regulatory information